Yingrjimsch/arcc_hitchhikers/fuzzy_logic.md

 # ARC - Fuzzy logic
 ## Why fuzzy logic?

-Fuzzy logic promises many similarities to a neural (NN) network.
+Fuzzy logic promises many similarities to a neural network (NN).
 As we were thinking about using a NN anyway, we took a closer look at fuzzy logic.
 One advantage of using fuzzy logic in comparison to a NN would be the comprehensibility of the process.
 This would allow us to understand and debug our solution.
 Even though the goal of the ARC-Challenge would be to get rid of the human thought process, it would not be possible in our opinion.